 Despite its slender frame, bamboo is tougher and more durable than a lot of people give it credit for.
 A plywood sheet made from the material has a tensile strength of 28,000 per square inch.
 By comparison, steel only has a tensile strength of about 23,000.

 The material is harder than most other hardwoods.
 It is 25% tougher than Red Oak and 12% tougher than North American Maple.
 It also doesn’t suffer from expansion or contraction nearly as much as Red Oak.

 Bamboo plywood also benefits from bamboo’s natural resistance to moisture and insect damage.

-The versatility of bamboo plywood helps make it an ideal choice for different applications.
+The versatility of bamboo plywood panels helps make them an ideal choice for different applications.
 These uses often depend on the thickness of the bamboo ply.

 Builders often use bamboo ply as wall panels for their structures.
 The material provides the same degree of strength as traditional plywood.
-However, it also adds to the visual appeal of the structure, courtesy of bamboo’s unique grain and colour.
+However, it also adds to the visual appeal of the structure, courtesy of bamboo panels’ unique grain and colour.

 You can also use bamboo plywood to make door panels for your building.
 When fashioned into a solid panel, the ply inherits the natural toughness and durability of its parent wood.
 It is a lot more resistant to moisture and insect damage as well.